-Certain areas of the United States and Europe have initiated antipollution regulations that require the use of a grey water holding system on boats.
+Čertain areas of the United States and Europe have antipollution regulations that require the use of a grey water holding system on boats.
+With this system, grey water is stored in a tank rather than allowed to flow directly overboard.